abbaadamulele001-maker/BIOINFORMATICS-ASSIGNMENT-/README.md

 Members of this group are interested in different areas of bioinformatics such as:

 - Genomics
-- Proteomics
+- gene expiration
-- Computational Biology
+- gene odontology
 - Genetic Data Analysis

 ---